Join your fellow outdoor enthusiasts on a fishing adventure in Norway, where the winter air is fresh and the waters are teeming with large fish.

 Thanks to the Gulf Stream and warm air currents, the coastal areas and fjords remain virtually ice-free even in winter, and the waters are brimming with big fish that are just waiting for something to bite into.

-Ice fishing is one of the most popular winter activities in Norway, not the least in the northern parts of the country which are dotted with thousands of lakes.
+Ice fishing is one of the most popular winter activities in Norway, a country dotted with thousands of lakes.
 Every year, enthusiasts of all ages bring their fishing rods and set off to find their own lake full of trout or char.
-At the end of an eventful day outdoors, it is common to wind down in a steaming sauna or snuggle up in front of an open fire.
+At the end of a cold but eventful day outdoors, it is common to wind down in a steaming sauna or snuggle up in front of an open fire.

-Check out our low-season fishing and accommodation offers below, many of which offer private boat hire, equipment and fish-cleaning facilities at good rates outside the summer season.
+Check out the seasonal fishing and accommodation offers below, many of which offer private boat hire, equipment and fish-cleaning facilities at good rates outside the summer season.

 Southern Norway also has excellent fishing possibilities in the spring – especially for everyone who enjoys looking for cod, ling and sea trout in the fjords or the sea.
 It is very rare that fishing tourists return from a fishing excursion empty handed.

 Hot tip: To increase your chances of maximising your catch, consider hiring an experienced local guide or professional fisherman.
 It is also safer if you want to venture far into the unknown.